-The ADJ Academic Support Services Department offers a variety of workshops aimed to provide academic supplemental instruction:
+The ADJ Academic Support Services Department offers a variety of workshops that aimed to provide supplemental academic supplemental instruction.
+All of our workshop offerings can be found on the HCCC Portal and you can register on involved.hccc.edu.
+Listed below are some of the workshops that are offered: